Submitting your offer conditions

 - For IELTS, you can provide your Test Report Form Number or a scanned copy of your certificate to the relevant admissions team.

 - For Pearson, ensure you have sent your scores to Imperial via your PearsonPTE account

 - For TOEFL, you can send your 16 digit registration number or a scanned copy of your certificate.
 Please ensure that you quote your CID number in any email correspondence with the admissions team.

-- For Cambridge Advanced and Proficiency Tests, email your Candidate ID No (3 Letters + 6 Numbers) and Secret No (4 digits) to the admissions team or post your original certificate.
+- For Cambridge Advanced and Proficiency Tests, email your certificate to the admissions team.

 - If you have completed another one of Imperial’s accepted English language qualifications, please email a copy to the appropriate admissions team.

 Please note that as a Tier 4 Sponsor, Imperial College is able to make its own assessment of students’ English language ability.
 If you require Tier 4 sponsorship, for more details on how your English language qualification will be recored on your Confirmation for Acceptance of Studies (CAS) please visit our English language requirements page.

 After fulfilling the English language entry requirement for admission, all doctoral students must also fulfil the Imperial College London Doctoral Academic Communication Requirement (DACR).
 This is done through taking Doctoral Academic Communication Requirement Assessment 1 (DACR A1).
 Depending on the result of this initial assessment (DACR A1), students may also need to have a progress check, referred to as Doctoral Academic Communication Requirement Assessment 2 (DACR A2).
 DACR A2 will form part of the Early Stage Assessment (ESA), which is carried out by the student’s host department.